regoclint/prac/Notes.md

  - Frequency of search can be used for top 10 terms. additionally location, personalization,
  - Can store top 10 suggestion in each node as multiple keywords can lead to deeper search levels in trie
  - go recursively and from bottom generate suggestions so each parent can get their top 10
- - To update the trie for freq, log the counts, Use MAp reduce job every hour to read the counts and update a slave, then make it master.
+ - To update the trie for freq, log the counts, Use Map reduce job every hour to read the counts and update a slave, then make it master.
-        Counts need to be updatted for each node recursively for a given period
+        Counts need to be updated for each node recursively for a given period
  - Rebuild trie by storing it a file in level order C2,A2,R1,T,P,O1,D
  - Cache top searches
  - Client